kubernetes-sigs/gateway-api/geps/gep-3155/index.md

 type SubjectAltName struct {
   // Hostname contains Subject Alternative Name specified in DNS name format.
 It is
-  // mutually exclusive with URI.
+  // mutually exclusive with Hostname.
 At least one of the fields must be specified.
   Hostname v1.PreciseHostname `json:"hostname"`

   // URI contains Subject Alternative Name specified in URI format.
 It is mutually